schollz/granchild/README.md

 _note:_ when you use the record button for live input, all recordings are automatically saved permanently in `~/dust/audio/granchild`.

+### Updates

+#### version 1.3.0 - scenes + stereo granulation

+- new feature: glut engine is further updated to allow stereo samples
+- new feature: subharmonic and overtone grains added
+- new feature: "scenes" added
+- ui: added "pitch" buttons to the main screen
+- ui: update 64-grid screen

+subharmonics and overtones are available to better manage the extreme high/low ends from grains. subharmonics initiate grains with half the speed, while overtones inititae grains with twice and four times the current speed.

+by default now you need to use stereo samples with granchild. the "spread" parameter affects stereo samples in the following way:

+- spread=0: the channels stay on their respective side
+- spread=0.5: the channels are randomly distributed on their respective side (i.e. left stays between -1 and 0)
+- spread=1: both channels are randomly distributed across the whole field

+#### version 1.2.1 - minor update

+- bug fix: keep samples off until loaded
+- bug fix: turn off send if volume set to 0

 ### Install